-So you can actually have more time than 144 hours if you can find suitable transport.
+So it's possible have more time than 144 hours if you can find suitable transport.

 [Please note that some airports have their own special regulations about how they count these hours: from airplane touchdown, or from midnight, or from when they issue the visa-free travel permit in the airport.
 So find out in advance about the specific airport regulations. ]

 If you are unable to depart on time due to unavoidable reasons, such as a flight cancellation, you must apply for a visa from the Municipal Public Security Bureau.
 To avoid this don’t cut it too close.

 There are three types of transit without a visa (TWOV) programs in mainland China: 24-hour TWOV, 72-hour TWOV, and 144-hour TWOV.